michaelsanchez-pingidentity/sko23-terraforming-apps/README.md

 Everything needed for this demonstration is contained in this repo:

-`/terraform` -- contains the HCL to deploy everything
+`/terraform` -- contains the HCL to deploy all the things.
-`/app` -- contains the application source and Dockerfile used to demonstrate the configuration
+`/app` -- For reference, contains the application source and Dockerfile used to demonstrate the configuration.
+`/app/bxretail-Terraform-SKO/documentation` -- Contains JSDocs generated documentation.
+Just double click the index.html file.
-`/proxy-service` -- contains the source of a Fastify proxy used to provide server-side support for the App
+`/proxy-service` -- contains the source of a Fastify proxy used to provide server-side support for the app's API calls to PingOne user API.

 ### Terraform